 The main difference between epoxy and cementitious terrazzo is the material’s thickness and weight.
 However, epoxy terrazzo has a bit more design options than its counterpart, which includes an extended color range and unlimited strip geometry.
 In addition, expect cementitious terrazzo to have higher maintenance and labor costs than epoxy terrazzo.

 Terrazzo transported to the project site

 Not all terrazzo is poured.
-Precast terrazzo is a slab that can be developed under a controlled environment and then transported to a project site to be installed.
+Precast terrazzo is a slab that can be developed in a controlled environment and then transported to a project site to be installed.
 Precast terrazzo has some advantages over epoxy and cementitious terrazzo.
 Because the material is manufactured onsite, workers can review the material for quality and accuracy.
-During the installation phase, precast actually takes a shorter time to complete.
+During the installation phase, precast takes a shorter time to install.
 What is great about precast terrazzo is that it retains the same design aesthetics and durability as epoxy terrazzo, which can be used to create some beautiful products such as staircases, countertops, walls and other custom designs.

 Precast terrazzo can custom staircases for projects.
 From straight staircases to curved stairs, precast terrazzo can create many design possibilities.
 Treads come in different sizes and thicknesses, which come either in a self-supporting flat tread or tread and riser combination.
 These treads come together to create a durable and beautifully aesthetic masterpiece.